Skip to main content

 Custom Example

-If the Task Service wants to create an event on the Calendar Service we will have to generate a token with the following attributes:
+If the Task Service wants to create an event on the Calendar Service, a token with the following attributes needs generation:

 {